-A Digital Twin is a virtual model that replicates the real system behavior and allows to simulate its response under any condition.
-The power of a Digital Twin derives from its ability to bring the real and virtual worlds together.
-In the water sector, this allows utilities to have a deep understanding of the processes that are taking place.
+A Digital Twin is a virtual model that replicates the real behavior of the system and simulates its response under any conditions.
+The power of a Digital Twin lies in its ability to bring the real and virtual worlds together.
+In the water industry, this enables utilities to fully understand the processes that are taking place.

-Due to this knowledge, organizations can avoid problems, prevent downtimes, try new business opportunities, plan future scenarios and actions through simulations or optimize the system performance, amongst other functionalities.
+Thanks to this in-depth knowledge, organizations can avoid problems, prevent downtimes, try out new business opportunities, plan future scenarios and actions through simulations and optimize system performance, amongst other functionalities.

 How to start with Digital Twin Technology

-When a water utility is interested in starting to use Digital Twin technology, there are several key aspects to take into consideration.
+When a water utility is interested in implementing Digital Twin technology, there are several key aspects to take into consideration.

 Why do we need a Digital Twin?
 What are we going to use it for?
-What will be the benefits for the organization?
-The answer to these questions is the best starting point for adopting the technology, as it has an impact on how it should be introduced and configured.
+What are the benefits for the organization?
+The answer to these questions is the starting point for adopting the technology and defining how it should be configured and set up.

-It is also necessary to be aware of the type of digital information currently available in the organization and assess the necessary steps to take before implementing a Digital Twin.
+It is also necessary to be aware of the type of digital information available in the organization and assess the steps that need to be taken before implementing a Digital Twin.

 3. Control the evolution of the project